cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 })
 ```

-Under the hood, aliasing basic objects and primitives utilizes mocha's shared `context` object.
-That is - aliases are available as `this.*`.
+Under the hood, aliasing basic objects and primitives utilizes Mocha's shared `context` object: that is, aliases are available as `this.*`.

 Mocha automatically shares contexts for us across all applicable hooks for each test.
 Additionally these aliases and properties are automatically cleaned up after each test.